OperaVaria/useful-bash-scripts/docs/README.md

 ## rclone-automount

-This script helps the Linux user to automate mounting cloud storages via the [rclone](https://rclone.org/) command line application.
+Helps the Linux user to automate mounting cloud storages via the [rclone](https://rclone.org/) command line application.
 It is recommended to be used as a startup script.
-All configuration is handled by the .conf file.
+All configuration is handled by the included .conf file.

+## smart-cleanup

+Performs an automated system cleanup on a Linux system, by executing the following steps: cleaning cache directory, emptying Trash, and removing older temp files, logs, and journals.
+It also clears the package manager's cache, and can check for orphaned packages, if needed.
+The severity of the cleanup is set by command line arguments.
+The script can only properly run with sudo privileges.
+Both an Arch and a Debian version is available.

+---

-Tested on: CachyOS, GNU bash, 5.3.9(1)-release
+Tested on: CachyOS, GNU bash, 5.3.9(1)-release, and MX Linux 23.5, GNU bash, 5.2.15(1)-release.

 ---